13 Oct U.S. National Privacy Legislation Introduced: The SAFE DATA Act

 Written by: Richard Sheinis, Esq.

-Sen. Roger Wicker, R-Miss., has introduced yet another national privacy legislation bill, known as The SAFE DATA Act.
-The full name of the bill is the “Setting an American Framework to Ensure Data Access, Transparency, and Accountability Act.”
-(As usual, I think legislators select an acronym they like, and then think of a name for the Act that will support the acronym.)
+Sen. Roger Wicker, R-Miss., along with three other Republican senators who are members of the Senate Commerce Committee, has introduced yet another national privacy legislation bill, known as the SAFE DATA Act.
+The full name of the bill is the “Setting an American Framework to Ensure Data Access, Transparency and Accountability Act.”
+(As usual, I think legislators select an acronym they like, and then think of a name for the act that will support the acronym.)

 The Act combines elements of previously introduced privacy legislation to put forth a single, more robust and comprehensive privacy bill and would provide Americans with more choices and control over their data.
 In addition, the Act would hold businesses accountable for their data practices and require them to be more transparent about how they use data.
 The bill also would set a nationwide standard, preempting state laws that regulate data security and privacy.

 The main components of the Act include the following:

 - INDIVIDUAL CONSUMER DATA RIGHTS – These are the usual data rights we have become accustomed to seeing in legislation such as General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).
 These rights provide consumers with greater individual control over their personal data, and require transparency as to the use of data, while minimizing data collection, processing and retention.
 The Act gives individuals the opportunity to see, correct or delete data collected on them by businesses and prohibits businesses from refusing to provide goods or services to people who do not agree to their privacy policies.